schuderer/mllaunchpad/README.rst

 from the ML Launchpad GitHub repo.
 Some of them might require the installations of some extra packages (e.g. scikit-learn), depending on what they demonstrate.

-For source installation as a user, please see the section ``Installation``.
+For more about installation, or if you don't want to use ``pip`` and instead install from source (as a user), please see the section `Installation <https://mllaunchpad.readthedocs.io/en/latest/installation.html>`_.

-If you are planning development of ML Launchpad itself, see ``Contributing``.
+If you want to work on ML Launchpad itself, see `Contributing <https://mllaunchpad.readthedocs.io/en/latest/contributing.html>`_.

 What's in the box?
 ------------------------------------------------------------------------------